StrangeriX/RegisterRestAPI/README.md

 # RegisterRestAPI

-API made in Django Rest Framework that contain registration, login and authentication endpoints using custom JWT
+API made in Django Rest Framework that contain registration, login and authorisation endpoints using custom JWT